zephyrproject-rtos/zephyr/doc/application/application.rst

 :ref:`kconfig_tips_and_tricks` page.

-For information on available kernel configuration options, including inter-dependencies between options, see the :ref:`configuration`.
+For information on available kernel configuration options, including inter-dependencies between options, see the :ref:`configuration_options`.

 .. note::